 Adenoma.
 This is the most common type of adrenal gland tumor.
 Adenoma is also called an adrenocortical adenoma.
 It is a noncancerous tumor of the adrenal cortex that can be functioning or nonfunctioning.
 A small adenoma that does not cause symptoms and is not producing hormones excessively often does not need treatment.
-Adenoma that produces hormones excessively is called aldosteronoma if it produces a blood pressure hormone called aldosterone.
+Adenoma that produces too much of a blood pressure hormone called aldosterone is called aldosteronoma.
 Adenoma that produces too much cortisol results in a syndrome called Cushing's syndrome, which is characterized by weight gain, easy bruising, high blood pressure, and diabetes.

 Neuroblastoma.
 This is a type of childhood cancer that can begin in the adrenal medulla.
 Learn more about childhood neuroblastoma.

 Pheochromocytoma.
 This type of neuroendocrine tumor most often begins in the adrenal medulla and is characterized by high blood pressure, rapid heart beat, and sweating.
 Learn more about pheochromoctyoma.